Do Natural Acne Remedies Work?

 Key properties: antimicrobial, anti-inflammatory, antioxidant

-Side effects: may cause dermatitis or allergic reaction; in high doses, may be an endocrine disruptor
+Side effects: may cause irritation or allergic reactions

 Beneficial components: tannins, flavonoids, catechins